AdobeDocs/campaign-web.en/help/v8/workflows/activities/enrichment.md

 ### Define the filters{#collection-filters}

 Here, we define the maximum value for the enrichment attribute.
 We filter out items that are greater than 100$.
+[Learn how to work with the query modeler](../../query/query-modeler-overview.md)

 1. Click **Edit filters**.
 1. Add the two following filters: **Total amount** exists AND **Total amount** is less than 100.
 The first one filters NULL values as they would appear as the greatest value.